-- (1) A person shall not serve nor shall any air operator certificate (AOC) holder use a person as a quality manager or a director of maintenance unless that person has completed the company indoctrination curriculum approved by the Authority, which shall include a complete review of the operations manual and maintenance control manual procedures pertinent to their duties. - (2) An AOC holder shall ensure that the Quality Manager and the Director of Maintenance undergo company indoctrination training that covers the following areas- - (a) AOC holders' organisation, scope of operation and maintenance, and administrative practices as applicable to their assignments and duties; - (b) appropriate provisions of these Regulations and other applicable regulations and guidance materials; - (c) AOC holder policies and procedures; and - (d) appropriate portions of the AOC holder's operations manual and maintenance control manual.
+(1) A person shall be employed and an air operator certificate holder shall not employ a person as a quality manager or a director of maintenance unless that person has completed the company indoctrination curriculum approved by the Authority, which shall include a complete review of the operations manual and maintenance control manual procedures pertinent to their duties.
+(2) An air operator certificate holder shall ensure that the quality manager and the director of maintenance undergo company indoctrination training that covers the following areas-

+- (a) an air operator certificate holders' organisation, scope of operation and maintenance, and administrative practices as applicable to their assignments and duties; - (b) appropriate provisions of these Regulations and other applicable regulations and guidance materials; - (c) an air operator holder's policies and procedures; and - (d) appropriate portions of the air operator certificate holder's operations manual and maintenance control manual.